-- Hydrological characterisation collation of existing hydrological data, hydrological surveys, instrumentation with monitoring data (where necessary); - Review of proposed restoration measures in line with best practice at the time of implementation (including exploring opportunities to implement enhanced measures); - Detailed ecological surveys (primarily comprising surveys of cutover areas, but where necessary also includes high bog areas e.g., if ecotopes have not been surveyed in many years); - Landownership Investigations (investigations into ownership, turbary rights etc.); - Stakeholder consultation and community engagement (meeting with stakeholders to outline restoration plans and consider any concerns raised by the local community); - Compensation/land acquisition (compensation or acquisition of lands required to implement the required restoration measures on private lands); - Appropriate Assessment Screening; - Compilation of tender/construction documents including preparation of health and safety file; - Surveying and setting out of the Works; - Implementation of restoration measures (including construction supervision and contract administration); - Post-Works inspections and preparation of as-built survey information; - Update of restoration plan to outline Works completed and remaining Works required in future including updating of all Works within a GIS-based data viewer.
+- Hydrological characterisation collation of existing hydrological data, hydrological surveys, instrumentation with monitoring data (where necessary); - Review of proposed restoration measures in line with best practice at the time of implementation (including exploring opportunities to implement enhanced measures); - Detailed ecological surveys (primarily comprising surveys of cutover areas, but where necessary also includes high bog areas e.g., if ecotopes have not been surveyed in many years); - Landownership Investigations (investigations into ownership, turbary rights etc.); - Stakeholder consultation and community engagement (meeting with stakeholders to outline restoration plans and consider any concerns raised by the local community); - Compensation/land acquisition (compensation or acquisition of lands required to implement the required restoration measures on private lands); - Appropriate Assessment Screening; - Compilation of tender/construction documents including preparation of health and safety file; - Surveying and setting out of the works; - Implementation of restoration measures (including construction supervision and contract administration); - Post-works inspections and preparation of as-built survey information; - Update of restoration plan to outline works completed and remaining works required in future.
+This includes updating status of all works within the NPWS GIS-based data viewer.